Wellesley High School Course Overview and Expectations

 Unexcused tardies will result in a lower class participation grade at the end of each term.
 As always, class participation will be calculated with respect to how well you participate in class discussions, lab activities and general appropriate behavior while in class.
 For each three unexcused tardies to class, instead of submitting them to the main office for detentions, it will be noted in your grades.
 Please be on time, especially for labs!

 I will be posting important information on Canvas.
-There is a link to documents, which will include homework assignments, powerpoints from class, etc. I will use announcements and the calendar, which will include DUE DATES for assignments, tests, quizzes, etc. So if you are not in class on a given day, or if you forget to write down any assignments in class, you can check to see what was assigned and what was due on the day you missed!!!
+There, you will find links to documents, which will include homework assignments, powerpoints from class, etc. I will use announcements and the calendar, which will include DUE DATES for assignments, tests,, etc. So if you are not in class on a given day, or if you forget to write down any assignments in class, you can check to see what was assigned and what was due on the day you missed!!!
 Additionally, you should check Canvas nightly for announcements, in case I need to relay important information to you.

 We will also be using AP Classroom this year.
-This is a new resource being provided by the College Board to allow you to practice with AP style questions.
-This will NOT be graded, but will help to ensure proper preparation and success.
+This is a resource being provided by the College Board to allow you to practice with AP style questions.
+This will NOT be graded, but will help to ensure proper preparation and success for the test in May.

 SNOW DAYS: If a snow day is called the day of a quiz or test, the quiz or test will be given the next school day.
 If a snow day is called the day before a quiz or a test, the quiz or test will be given on the assigned day, as students are expected to have their notes at home to review nightly.
 If there are extenuating circumstances, I will send an announcement on Canvas during the snow day, so make sure you check your email and Canvas on a snow day.